natasafi/musicHall-API/README.md

 * PyCharm : IDE

-* Docker : creates an instance of the app with the relevant dependecies
+* Docker : creates an instance of the app with the relevant dependencies

 ## TPAPIs
 [musicbrainz](https://musicbrainz.org/doc/MusicBrainz_API)